clivebeckett/grav-plugin-admin-addon-media-metadata/README.md

 - the plugin will create and edit [mediafile].meta.yaml files in your page folder via a simple form in the Admin plugin
 - by default you can add/edit a **title,** **alt** text, and a **caption** – see *Configuration* section below on how to adapt this for your Grav installation
 - multiline text can be added (e.g. for caption)
-- potential other data in your meta.yaml file will not be overwritten even if the form does not let you change it
+- in case you are storing additional, manually added data in your [mediafile].meta.yaml file, it will not be overwritten even if the form does not let you change it

 ### How to use it